jetstack/kube-oidc-proxy/docs/tasks/extra-impersonation-headers.md

-Proxied requests will then contain the header `Impersonate-Extra-Remote-Client-Ip: <REMOTE_ADDR>` where  `<REMOTE_ADDR>` is the address of the client that made the request.
+Proxied requests will then contain the header `Impersonate-Extra-Remote-Client-Ip: <REMOTE_ADDR>` where  `<REMOTE_ADDR>` is the address of the source connection of the request.
+Note that this IP address may not be the real client IP address when the request is being proxied.

 # Extra User Headers